-The fur trade became one of the main economic ventures in North America attracting competition among the French, British, Dutch, Spanish, and Russians.
-Indeed, in the early history of the United States, capitalizing on this trade, and removing the British stranglehold over it, was seen as a major economic objective.
+The fur trade became one of the main economic ventures in North America, attracting competition among the French, British, Dutch, Spanish, and Russians.
+Indeed, in the early history of the United States, capitalizing on this trade, and removing the British stranglehold over it, was seen as a significant economic objective.
 Many Native American societies across the continent came to depend on the fur trade as their primary source of income.
 The 19th-century North American fur trade, when the industry was at its peak of economic importance, involved the development of elaborate trade networks and companies.